-Child psychologist offers holiday tips for unruly kidsDecember 11th, 2012 in Psychology & Psychiatry
+Child psychologist offers holiday tips for unruly kidsDecember 11, 2012 in Medicine & Health / Psychology & Psychiatry

 The holiday season can be particularly over-stimulating for young children, what with more pressure-packed traveling, shopping and even church-going.
 Boston University child psychologist Dr. Jonathan Comer offers parents these helpful tips on handling those unwanted tantrums and meltdowns by their kids—or by someone else's.

 - Plan ahead—Try to travel during non-sleep/nap hours when your child may be at their best.
 Identify a few specific behaviors that are often challenging for your child while traveling and talk to them about these before you leave.
 Clarify the behavior you would like to see.
 Think of a "positive opposite" of the behavior you do not like.
 For example, "Please hold my hand while we walk through the airport," rather than "Don't run away from me."

 - Extra Positive Attention—Provide extra attention for positive behaviors, such as sharing, listening, and following directions.
 For example, you might say, "Thanks for holding my hand while in the airport" before your child has a chance to let go and run away.
 Or perhaps, "Great job following directions like I said!" or "Thank you for sitting quietly on the seat – that makes traveling a lot easier and a lot more fun for all of us."

 - Offer Rewards – Prior to traveling, identify a reasonable reward the child can earn for following the rules of traveling and immediately follow through with giving the agreed-upon reward after the child engages in the behaviors you would like to see.

 - Provide Distractions – Find several different, engaging, and fun (and, if possible, new) toys or activities for your child to play with while traveling.
 Reveal the new toys only upon arrival on the airplane or beginning of the car ride to increase the novelty of the item.